-The qualification gives learners the knowledge, understanding and skills that underpin the business sector that will prepare them for further study or training.
-This includes the opportunity for learners to choose two units from a selection of options to supplement the mandatory units which reflect the key topics in business:
+This qualification gives learners experience of the breadth and depth of the sector that will prepare them for further study or training.
+This includes the opportunity for learners to choose several topics from a selection of options reflecting the progression pathways in business.